marine-data-science/verfishd/README.md

 # VerFishD

-A library to simulate the vertical fish distribution inside the water column.
+Simulate the vertical fish distribution inside the water column influenced by physical stimuli